Web3NL/motoko-book/src/advanced-concepts/async-programming.md

 The call to `read()` is executed as a separate message and could possibly be executed remotely in another actor, see [inter-canister calls](#inter-canister-calls).
 The message sent to `read()` could possibly result in several messages if the `read()` function also `await`s in its body.

-If the sent message executes successfully, a _callback_ is made to `call_read` that is executed as yet another message as the the last line `result + 1`.
+If the sent message executes successfully, a _callback_ is made to `call_read` that is executed as yet another message as the last line `result + 1`.
+The callback writes the result into the future, completing it, and resumes the code that was waiting on the future, i.e. the last line `result + 1`.

 In total, there are **three messages**, two of which are executed inside the calling actor as part of `call_read` and one that is executed elsewhere, possibly a remote actor.
 In this case `actor A` sends a message to itself.